SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-7-1-complex-loops/do-while-loop/do-while-loop.md

 ![](/assets/chapter-7-images/00.Do-while-01.png)

-The usual set of sample problems follows.
+Now let’s proceed to the usual set of sample practical problems follows.
 Their solutions will help us better understand the **`do-while`** loops.

 ## Video: Do-While Loop